When the road begins to rise, you can rely on a Shimano Alivio Revo 7-Speed Twist shifters and a Tourney derailleur to provide the right gear.

 Finally, the EVRYjourney is highly compatible with accessories to make it functional in any situation.
 It arrives with fenders and a rear pannier rack and has other snap-on attachment points for baskets or baby seats.

-The men’s Townie 9D step-over is a sleek comfort bike with quality specs and a stamp of quality from bicycle giant Trek.
+The men’s Townie 7D step-over is a sleek comfort bike with quality specs and a stamp of quality from bicycle giant Trek.

-Even with its ruggedness, the Townie Path 9D is comfortable.
+Even with its ruggedness, the Townie Path 7D is comfortable.
 This is achieved through the larger tires, an upright geometry with foot forward pedal position, ergonomic handlebar grips, and a spongy gel saddle.

 High handlebar electric bike for comfortable cruising

-With a range of up to 64miles, the Adventure NEO series is a truly convenient e-bike to get around with comfort.
+With a range of up to 104 miles, the Tesoro NEO series is a truly convenient e-bike to get around with comfort.

-Why is the series called Adventure when it is basically a comfort bike?
-It might be the reason that is rolls on 650b wheels (27.5″) that offer plenty of comfort and versatility to explore further routes.
+Why is this one of Cannondale’s best-selling electric models?
+The reason might be that it rolls on 29″ wheels that offer plenty of comfort and speed to explore faraway routes.
 It is ready to hit some light trails, bumpy city streets and of course – some hills as well.

-There’s a side-stand and a 9-speed derailleur, hydraulic disc brakes and a comfortable riser-bar type handlebar to offer as much ‘luxury’ to the ride as possible.
+There’s a kick-stand and a 9-speed derailleur, hydraulic disc brakes, and a comfortable riser-bar type handlebar to offer as much ‘luxury’ to the ride as possible.
 Not to forget the easy-on step-over frame which suits riders of all ages.

-Overall, the bike Adventure Neo 4 is a pretty solid bike with nothing that needs to be added or removed to fit its price range.
+Overall, Tesoro Neo X 3 is a pretty solid bike with nothing that needs to be added or removed to fit its price range.

 The 500 series electric bicycle by Ride1UP is packed full of features, an excellent comfort e-bike for new and experienced e-bikers.